Coronavirus digest: Global cases pass 150 million | DW | 30.04.2021

 Here is the latest coronavirus-related news from around the world.

-France detected its first cases of the so-called Indian variant of the coronavirus — the B.1.617 variant, the country's Health Ministry said in a statement.
+France also detected its first cases of the so-called Indian variant of the coronavirus , the country's Health Ministry said in a statement.
 The first case was found in a woman on Thursday who traveled to India and is living in southwestern France,

 Two other people who traveled to India were also infected with the variant in southeastern France.